Under Western Eyes (novel): Part First

 The narrator, an English teacher of languages living in Geneva, is narrating the personal record of Kyrilo Sidorovitch Razumov.
 Razumov is a student in the University of St. Petersburg in the early 1910s.
 Razumov never knew his parents and has no family ties.
-He is trusted by his fellow students, many of whom hold revolutionary views, but Razumov takes no clear position on any of the great questions of his time because he considers all of Russia his family.
-(A better view, perhaps, would be to say that Razumov has no family to fall back on, feels isolated from his contemporaries, takes no interest in the "great issues" of the day, and merely seeks a middle-class secure position within the Czarist system – thus, very ironically, he sees "all Russia" as his "family.")
+He is trusted by his fellow students, many of whom hold revolutionary views.
+Razumov, with no family to fall back on, feels isolated from his contemporaries, takes no interest in the "great issues" of the day, and works toward a middle-class, secure position within the Czarist system.

 One night, Mr. de P—, the brutal Minister of State, is assassinated by a team of two, but the bombs used also claim the lives of his footman, the first assassin and a number of bystanders.
 Razumov enters his rooms to find Victor Haldin, a fellow student.
 Haldin tells Razumov that he was the one who murdered Mr. de P—, but that he and his accomplice did not make a proper escape plan.
 He requests Razumov's help because he trusts him, even though he realises that they do not quite belong in the same camp.
 Razumov agrees to help, if only to get Haldin out of his flat.
 Haldin tasks him with finding Ziemianitch, who was supposed to help Haldin escape.